Apremilast

 The tablets should be swallowed whole with water, not chewed or broken.
 They can be taken with or without food.

-Do not crush, split or chew the tablets.
+Do not crush or split the tablets.

 Apremilast may be used with other arthritis medicines including: